CBD oil is the ubiquitous product associated with CBD and derived from hemp.

 Once harvested, the hemp plants are hung upside down to dry and cure.
 This is usually somewhere with optimum humidity (58%-62%) to avoid mould and mildew.

 Usually, the curing process lasts around 30 days.
-After which the aerial plant parts of the cannabis plant (trim and low lower quality hemp buds) are processed by separating them from the seeds and stalks of the plant.
+After which the aerial plant parts of the hemp plant (trim and low lower quality hemp buds) are processed by separating them from the seeds and stalks of the plant.

 Premium and cured hemp buds are often sidelined to be sold separately as hemp flowers due to optimising product margins.